ef4/are-my-node-modules-messed-up/README.md

 ## Usage

 1. Somebody reports a weird bug to you.
-2. You tell them "run `npx are-my-node-modules-messed-up`" to rule that out first."
+2. You tell them to run:
+   > `npx are-my-node-modules-messed-up`
-3. They close the issue and say "yup, my node_modules was messed up. `rm -rf node_modules` fix it".
+3. They close the issue and say "yup, my node_modules were messed up. `rm -rf node_modules` fixed it."